(Alatri)

 Connectivity: Wi-Fi is available at the hostel, but please keep in mind that this is a rural area, so the connection may be slower or occasionally unstable.
 Mobile network coverage is generally sufficient, but short disruptions are possible.
 Should that happen, we invite you to take it as an opportunity to disconnect from the digital world and reconnect with yourself, with nature and with the group, embracing a slower rhythm and deeper presence during the training journey.

-strongly recommend bringing warm clothes, comfortable shoes, a rain jacket, indoor slippers, and a
+What to bring: January in this part of Italy can be cold and humid, especially in the evenings.
+We strongly recommend bringing warm clothes, comfortable shoes, a rain jacket, indoor slippers, and a personal towel and toiletries.

 Arrival day: 30/08/2026